What is Ephesus?

 You might find some locally, though it’s calming to hire a well-reviewed one beforehand.
 Click this affiliate link to browse Ephesus tours through the Viator tour search engine, a resource I like because of its helpful reviews and convenient booking system.

 On a side note, if you enjoy the outfit I’m wearing in these photos, check out the full story behind the awesome Leota dress company that my friend from college started.
 It’s now one of the top women-owned companies in America… and the frocks are the top things I reach for every day in my closet!
+(See them in action in this movement breaks video.)

 Where to stay when visiting Ephesus: